 City Centre

-City Centre Priority Location Director Simon Oddie
+Priority Location Director Simon Oddie

 Eke Panuku is working hard with the rest of the council family to create a thriving city centre.
 In this video, we meet Simon Oddie, Priority Location Director - City Centre at Eke Panuku.

-About the regeneration of Auckland city centre
+Improving the experience of the city centre

 Given Tāmaki Makaurau / Auckland city centre’s importance, to both the region and the country as a whole, its regeneration is guided by several strategic plans.